All Products

 OSS-HDFS data source

-• If you want to use a Check node to perform a check based on a real-time synchronization task, you must make sure that the real-time synchronization task is used to synchronize data from Kafka to MaxCompute.
-Before you perform a check, you must first create such a real-time synchronization task.
+• If you use a Check node to check a real-time synchronization task, only tasks that synchronize data from Kafka to MaxCompute are supported.
+Before you use a Check node, you must create the required real-time synchronization task.
 For more information, see Configure a real-time synchronization task in DataStudio.

 Step 1: Create a Check node